fastrgv/RufasCube/README.md

 ## required for running:
 -------------------------------------------
 * graphics card & driver that supports OpenGL version 3.3 or later;
 * Windows, GNU/Linux or a Mac running OS-X (even ElCapitan);
 * rufascube_gnu is the executable name on GNU/Linux.
 * rufascube_osx is the executable for Mac OS-X.
+* rufascube32.exe is the 32-bit executable for Windows.
-* rufascube.exe is the executable for Windows.
+* rufascube64.exe is the 64-bit executable for Windows.

-## Running rufascube:
+## Setup & Running rufascube:
 -------------------------------------------

+Mac users see "osx-setup.txt".
-Windows users please read "windows-setup.txt".
-Mac users read "osx-setup.txt".
+Windows users see "windows-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

 Open a commandline terminal, and cd to the install directory.

-Windows users may type either a) binw32\rufascube32.exe or b) binw64\rufascube64.exe
+Windows users may type either

+* binw32\rufascube32.exe, or
+* binw64\rufascube64.exe

 Linux users type "rufascube_gnu" to start the game.
 You may also double click the icon for rufascube_gnu in file manager.